2013 Los Angeles Dodgers season: Spring training

 Spring training began for the Dodgers on February 12, when pitchers and catchers reported to the team's spring training facility at Camelback Ranch in Glendale, Arizona.
 The Dodgers went into spring training with the lineup fairly set but a few issues remained to be worked out.
-The Dodgers had eight pitchers Clayton Kershaw, Chad Billingsley, Zach Greinke, Josh Beckett, Chris Capuano, Aaron Harang, Ted Lilly and Hyun-jin Ryu vying for five spots in the starting rotation.
+The Dodgers had eight pitchers Clayton Kershaw, Chad Billingsley, Zack Greinke, Josh Beckett, Chris Capuano, Aaron Harang, Ted Lilly and Hyun-jin Ryu vying for five spots in the starting rotation.

 Several Dodgers players participated in the 2013 World Baseball Classic held during spring training.
 Kenley Jansen played for the Netherlands, Ronald Belisario for Venezuela, Nick Punto for Italy, Luis Cruz and Adrián González for Mexico, and Hanley Ramírez for the Dominican Republic, as well as minor leaguers Andres Santiago and Mario Santiago for Puerto Rico and Felipe Burin for Brazil.

 In the WBC Championship game, Ramírez injured his hand while diving for a ball.
 An MRI the next day revealed a torn thumb ligament that required surgery.
 The Dodgers announced that he would miss the first two months of the season while recovering.

 One of the big stories of spring training was the play of Cuban defector Yasiel Puig.
 He hit .526 in Cactus League games and there was talk that he might be able to make the opening day roster, despite being a "very raw" talent who had only briefly played in Class-A the year before.
 However, the club sent him to AA Chattanooga to start the season.